Amekyras/kitsune/README.md

 If you're interested in buying a Kitsune set, please email me at ash.skeet@pobox.com or message amekyras on Discord.
 I sell them fully assembled in any filament colour I can get my hands on, with all necessary parts included save a USB-C cable (your phone charger probably works fine).
 I can add customisations (e.g. your society logo) for a small fee (or free if it's very simple). *I can also make the clear acrylic version pictured at the bottom of the page, but this was originally just a show piece and I don't have regular laser cutter access, so I'll need a longer lead time.*

 ## Versions

+- Kitsune v0.3 - **I strongly recommend this version or the Plus Plus, the new jacks are much more resilient to being bashed around**
+  - One central box with speaker and USB-C connection, PJ306 metal audio jacks to connect buzzers
+  - Nine 'tails' - smaller buzzer boxes connected via 3.5mm audio cables
+  - One tail is used as the moderator's control box to initialise and reset the system
+  - Complete lockout controlled by Raspberry Pi Pico
+  - Indicator lights on buzzer boxes as well as on central box indicate which player has buzzed
+  - DIP switch allows control of debug mode, mute, speaker test, and optional autoreset

+- Kitsune++ v0.1
+  - Ten-player version of Kitsune v0.3

+## Upcoming version

+- Kitsune++ v1.0
+  - USB-C ports allowing daisychaining of buzzer boxes (under development)
+  - Breakouts for all connector jacks and USB ports
+  - Increased buzzer voltage
+  - Redesigned tail PCBs and housings for resilience
+  - For hackers, breakouts and solder jumpers allow you to design your own buzzer boxes with e.g. different buttons, different LEDs, etc

+## Older versions, no longer available:
 - Kitsune v0.1 - no longer available
   - One central box with speaker and USB connection
   - Nine 'tails' - smaller buzzer boxes connected via 3.5mm audio cables